February 14, 2025

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

-Sophos Firewall stands out, thanks to its Control Center, which provides one of the clearest and most actionable dashboards I’ve seen in a firewall.
+Sophos Firewall stands out, thanks to its Control Center, which provides one of the clearest and most actionable dashboards in a firewall.

-Security-wise, Sophos Firewall doesn’t cut corners, in my opinion.
-The IPS, ATP, and DTP work together to catch threats in real-time.
-Another strong point is the integration with its managed and extended detection systems (MDR and XDR).
-If an infected device tries to connect to the network, the firewall can automatically isolate it to prevent the spread of malware.
-This level of synchronization is something many IT teams struggle to achieve with other firewall solutions.
+From a security standpoint, Sophos Firewall gets high marks in G2 reviews for not cutting corners.
+Users highlight how features like IPS, ATP, and DTP work together to detect threats in real time.
+Another major strength is the integration with Sophos’ managed and extended detection and response systems (MDR and XDR).
+Reviewers note that if a compromised device attempts to connect to the network, the firewall can automatically isolate it—an advanced level of synchronization that many IT teams find difficult to achieve with other solutions.

 Nonetheless, I'd say Sophos Firewall remains a strong contender in the next-generation firewall space.
 If you’re on the fence, Sophos offers a 30-day free trial, so you can test its features before committing.
 And if you’re running a small home office, you can try the free version of Sophos Firewall for home, which provides a simple yet effective setup.